Towards an AI assistant for power grid operators: Guidelines for developing, implementing and testing an assistant

 \subsection{Power system AI modules for assistant functions}

-Recent surveys list interesting developments of AI for power systems \cite{kezunovic2020big}, \cite{duchesne2020recent}.
-For an assistant, AI can today be used to make corrective action recommendations to an operator through adaptive interpretable expert system \cite{marot2018expert}, imitation learning \cite{donnot2017introducing} or reinforcement learning \cite{marot2020learning}.
-It can learn from user behaviour and help convey the consequences of operator's action by comparison.
+Recent surveys list interesting developments of AI for climate change \cite{rolnick2022tackling} and for power systems more specifically \cite{kezunovic2020big}, \cite{duchesne2020recent}.
+For an assistant, AI can today be used to make corrective action recommendations to an operator through adaptive interpretable expert system \cite{marot2018expert}, imitation learning \cite{donnot2017introducing} or reinforcement learning on robustness, adaptability or trust dimensions \cite{marot2021learning,l2rpn_with_trust} which are key in Human-centered AI \cite{shneiderman2020human}.
+It can learn from user behaviour and help convey the consequences of the operator's action by comparison.
 Exhaustive risk assessment \cite{donnot2018optimization} also helps in prioritizing tasks.
-Further, automatic hierarchical and contextual representations of the grid \cite{marot2018guided} enable scope services and give greater flexibility to convey the right context and interpret a situation. \cite{crochepierre2020interpretable} also lets an AI learn interpretable and physically-consistent contextual indicators associated with a particular operator's task.
-Finally, \cite{marot2019interpreting},\cite{boudjeloud2016interactive} and \cite{gkorou2020get} let operators explore interactively and iteratively historical explainable factors across similar situations and decisions for augmenting and keeping up-to-date the system knowledge and proper labels.
-This is an illustrative sample of today's AI potential to provide effective assistance functions.
-New developments are needed to augment the assistant functions continuously.
+Further, automatic hierarchical and contextual representations of the grid \cite{marot2018guided} enable scope services and give greater flexibility to convey the right context and interpret a situation. \cite{crochepierre2020interpretable} also lets an AI learn interpretable and physically-consistent contextual indicators associated with a particular operator's task or help build knowledge graphs \cite{huang2020knowledge}.
+Finally, \cite{marot2019interpreting,boudjeloud2016interactive,gkorou2020get} let operators explore interactively and iteratively historical explainable factors across similar situations and decisions for augmenting and keeping up-to-date the system knowledge and proper labels.
+This should all be carefully developed within a trustworthy framework \cite{stiasny2022closing}.
+This is an illustrative sample of today's AI potential \cite{Li18, Shi20} to provide effective assistance functions and interactions which needs to be developed further.